Undergraduate Teaching Assistant

 Training to be a UTA

-To prepare for a UTA internship, students who are accepted into the program enroll in X471, a two credit hours S/F training seminar offered in the Fall semester.
+To prepare for an UTA internship, students who are accepted into the program enroll in SLHS-X 471, a two credit hour S/F training seminar offered in the fall semester.

-Note that X471 does not fulfill a SPHS major course requirement, but does count as an elective towards the B.A. or B.S. degree.
+Note that X 471 does not fulfill a SLHS major course requirement, but does count as an elective towards the B.A. or B.S. degree.

 How do I apply?

 Because the UTA training seminar is offered only during the fall semester, the application process happens just once an academic year.
-If you are interested in becoming a UTA, fill out an application in the spring semester of your junior year.
-Look for flyers and email announcements in late February or early March.
+Eligible majors will be invited to apply in the spring semester of their sophomore and junior year.
+Look for email announcements in the spring semester.

-Submit a hard copy of your completed application and unofficial transcript to undergraduate program coordinator.
-All applicants will be notified of their acceptance by email prior to spring registration.
+Submit your completed application and unofficial transcript following instructions in the invitation email sent to eligible students.
+Applicants will be notified of their acceptance by the end of the spring semester.